 City Year Tackles the High School Dropout Crisis

-Jenelle Thomson is a team leader for City Year in Los Angeles.
+Kristin Harrison serves as a City Year after-school coordinator in Los Angeles.